Climate Transition Plan (CTP)

 From 2027 onwards, banks will be required to consider climate risks in lending decisions and will demand robust decarbonization plans.
 Investors are integrating ESG criteria, focusing on decarbonization, and increasingly excluding companies without a credible Climate Transition Plan (CTP) from their portfolios.
 Insurers take ESG performance into account when setting premiums and deductibles, while customers and partners expect transparent Scope‑1, ‑2, and ‑3 data along with credible decarbonization roadmaps.

-A Climate Transition Plan is therefore not only a regulatory requirement but also a critical success factor for financing, investor confidence, and supply chain relationships.
+A Climate Transition Plan or according to CSRD a Transition Plan for Climate Change Mitigation (ESRS E1-1) is therefore not only a regulatory requirement but also a critical success factor for financing, investor confidence, and supply chain relationships.

 DFGE supports companies in developing tailored CTPs – from emissions analysis and realistic reduction pathways to scenario assessments – ensuring regulatory compliance, stakeholder transparency, and strategic climate management.